wragge/hansard-language/data/words/multiculturalism-hofreps-1970/contexts.md

 The Bill provides that a primary function of the Institute is to have a major role in providing advice to the Commonwealth Government.

 * There is no mention of aspects essential to any selfrespecting institute supposedly involved in **multiculturalism** such as we mention in paragraph (c) of our amendment which reads:
-For the information of honourable members I present a paper entitled 'Multiculturalism and its Implications for Immigration Policy' prepared jointly by the
+For the information of honourable members I present a paper entitled '**Multiculturalism** and its Implications for Immigration Policy' prepared jointly by the
 The report pointed out the need for skilled research and information on experience in other countries to assist in the development of **multiculturalism** in Australia.

 * The report also recommended that the Commonwealth provide $1.8m over a three-year period to establish an Institute of Multicultural Affairs to provide advice and information on **multiculturalism**.